Fixed Income Securities Definition

 There are some cons associated with F.I. securities too.
 These are –

 - In general, equities provide higher returns as compare to fixed income securities.
 This may not hold always, but over a long period of time, equities provide higher returns.

-- Fixed income instruments carry risks which are outlined below-
+- They carry risks which are outlined below-

 - Liquidity risk – Fixed Income securities are generally less liquid than equities and an investor might have to sell F.I. securities at a lower price to liquidate his/ her holding.